okjuan/virtual.book/_posts/2025-01-28-the-ginger-man.md

 > Standing on the shaggy grass he gave a shrill whistle as he looked down precipitous rocks to the swells of sea many feet below.

 It's vivid in part because each detail blends into the next.
-Instead of being given parts one at a time we experience one fluid image.
+Instead of being given parts one at a time, we experience the image fluidly as one.
 McCarthy uses this technique as well.
 In his magnum opus _Blood Meridian_ he conjures striking images from masterfully engineered sentences.
 Here is the fourth sentence of the novel: